DavidPrecopia/MiriamsRecipes/README.md

 Showcase recipes by Miriam.

-This is the fourth project for Udacity's Android Devdloper Nandegree.
+This is the fourth project for Udacity's Android Developer Nanodegree.

 # Resources